YeisonAndreyLiCe/portfolio/src/blog/concurrency-and-multithreading.md

 ### Web Servers

-Imagine you’re running a web server that handles multiple requests simultaneously.
+Imagine you're running a web server that handles multiple requests simultaneously.
 Without concurrency, each request would have to wait for the previous one to complete, leading to slow response times and high latency.